The Art of Enterprise Sales: Unlocking Your Inner Willy Loman or Homer Simpson?

 Chicago’s Cold-Call King

 In the heart of Chicago, a fintech startup learned that persistence beats presentation skills.
-Initial rejection from big banks almost led to their demise, but an fresh approach—providing free trial periods with performance analytics—convinced hesitant enterprises to sign long-term contracts.
+Initial rejection from big banks almost led to their demise, but a truly new approach—providing free trial periods with performance analytics—convinced hesitant enterprises to sign long-term contracts.

 “Enterprise sales is a marathon fueled by coffee, charm, and an obscene number of follow— confirmed our stakeholder engagement lead